newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/form-business-entity.md

 callToActionLink: https://www.njportal.com/DOR/BusinessFormation/CompanyInformation/BusinessName
 callToActionText: Authorize My Business
 agencyId: nj-revenue-enterprise-services
----
+summaryDescriptionMd: >-
   To conduct business in New Jersey, you must register your business name and authorize your `business structure|business-structure-learn-more` with the State.
 ---

-### Application Requirements
+## Application Requirements

 - Business name (same name as in your home state)
 - Business structure